-SAVP - Sexual Assault Violence Prevention offers information, resources, and advocacy on sexual violence and abuse at Vassar.
+SAVP - Support, Advocacy, & Violence Prevention offers information, resources, and advocacy on sexual violence and abuse at Vassar.
 The Sexual Assault Response Team (SART) is part of SAVP.
 SART is a team of administrators and faculty trained to assist students who have been affected by sexual assault, relationship abuse, or stalking.
 Contact SAVP by calling 845-437-7769, or emailing the SAVP coordinator, Charlotte Strauss Swanson at firstname.lastname@example.org.
 Contact SART by calling the CRC (x7333) and asking to speak to the SART Advocate.

 CARES is Vassar’s organization to provide peer-to-peer support for students affected by any sort of personal violation issue, no matter where it happened, when it happened, or who it happened to.

-The Campus Life and Diversity Office offers educational programs, resources, and student advising to enhance the quality of campus life.
+The Student Growth and Engagement Office offers educational programs, resources, and student advising to enhance the quality of campus life.
 We promote equity, access, and cultural pluralism with the goal of helping students and others work toward a diverse and inclusive campus community.

-The ALANA Center offers programs, resources and student advising to enhance the academic, campus life, and residential experiences of African American/Black, Latino, Asian American and Native American students.
+- The Jeh Vincent Johnson ALANA Cultural Center offers programs, resources and student advising to enhance the academic, campus life, and residential experiences of African American/Black, Latino, Asian American and Native American students.

 Women’s and Men’s Health Centers are part of Health Services, and offer specialized care to Vassar students.
 To contact Women’s Health, call 845-437-5818.
 For Men’s Health Services call the Health Services line at 845-437-5800.